 Before I share how to get out of mom burnout, I want to first invite you to tune into your own wisdom.
 Each of you has personal wisdom, but it often gets clouded by assumptions and expectations.
 When you are busy and overwhelmed, you don’t realize you have more choices than you can currently see.

 Pause for a moment, take a deep breath, and get ready to tune into yourself.
 Write down 1-3 things that would help you prevent becoming overwhelmed.
 Identify something you could do (or not do) instead of something you have to get someone else to do.

-5 Empowering Choices to Prevent Mom Burnout:
+5 Empowering Choices to Reverse Mom Burnout:

 Now let’s explore 5 more choices we have forgotten we have as moms.
 These choices can be challenging when life is coming at you but can help you navigate by considering yourself too.

 Choice #1: Do Less Even if Others Don’t Do More – If your happiness is tied to getting others to do more so you can slow down, then you will be very frustrated.
 If you are over-doing it, then invite yourself to do less even though others don’t do more.
 Your happiness can be freed from what others do or don’t do.
 If you pick up one more dirty clothing item and become frustrated that you are doing it all, then don’t do it all.
 Learn to tolerate the undone in order to save your sanity.
 In doing so, you become more regulated by your own rhythms than your environment.

 Choice #2: Decrease Digital Overload – We have so much coming at us in these digitally distracted times.
 Update the notifications feature on your phone, so you are only notified in the way that doesn’t overload and distracts you during the day.
 Then identify when you will check and respond to messages and notifications, otherwise, you will be at the mercy of others timetable.